- This event has passed.

 Lunch will be provided.

 This event is part of the Mid-Career Faculty Chat Series.
 There are typically four chats per academic year, two in the fall and two in the spring.
-Topics typically include mentoring, leadership, climate and inclusion, and advancement.
-Chats are co-sponsored by the Secretary of the Faculty and the vice provost for teaching and learning, and coordinated by the Office of Quality Improvement.
+Topics include mentoring, leadership, climate and inclusion, and advancement.
+The series is co-sponsored by the Office of the Secretary of the Faculty and the vice provost for faculty and staff, and coordinated by the Office of Quality Improvement.